Democratic Union Party (Syria): Moves toward official autonomy (July 2013–present)

 For a former diplomat like me, I found it confusing: I kept looking for a hierarchy, the singular leader, or signs of a government line, when, in fact, there was none; there were just groups.
 There was none of that stifling obedience to the party, or the obsequious deference to the "big man"—a form of government all too evident just across the borders, in Turkey to the north, and the Kurdish regional government of Iraq to the south.
 The confident assertiveness of young people was striking.

 The civil laws of Syria are valid in Rojava, as far as they do not conflict with the Constitution of Rojava.
 One notable example for amendment is the family law, where Rojava proclaims absolute equality of women under the law and a ban on polygamy.
 For the first time in Syrian history, civil marriage is being allowed and promoted, a significant move towards a secular open society and intermarriage between people of different religious backgrounds.

 In 2012, the PYD launched what it originally called the Social Economy Plan, later renamed the People's Economy Plan (PEP).
 The PEP's policies are based primarily on the work of Abdullah Öcalan and ultimately seek to move beyond capitalism in favor of democratic confederalism.
 Private property and entrepreneurship are protected under the principle of "ownership by use", although accountable to the democratic will of locally organized councils.
 Dr Dara Kurdaxi, a Rojavan economist, has said that: "The method in Rojava is not so much against private property, but rather has the goal of putting private property in the service of all the peoples who live in Rojava."

 In November 2022, a bombing occurred in Istanbul's Beyoğlu district in Turkey, killing 6 and wounding 81 people in the attack.
-Some Turkish officials said that they have suspected the PYD for the attack.
+Some Turkish officials said that they have suspected the PYD for the attack, although this accusation was met with denials, with Mazloum Abdi pointing towards the suspects familial relationships with ISIS membersas well as Free Syrian Army connections. national and International media also expressed concerns about the investigation.